-Once the new Bill 25 is passed on the Education Act, it will provide that Nunavut must meet specific student-educator ratio.
-I'm sure the government is using that ratio when it comes to these community capital projects.
-It takes time to fill the required positions.
+Once the new Bill 25 is passed on the Education Act, it will provide that Nunavut must meet a specific student-educator ratio.
+I'm sure the government is using that ratio when it comes to these community capital projects and it takes time to fill the required positions.
 As teachers burn out from delivering education to larger and larger classes of students, we rely more and more on substitute teachers and the quality of education goes down.
-It's a fact of life that we experience it in our smaller communities that these teachers burnout and it becomes we have to hire substitute teachers.
+It's a fact of life in the smaller communities that we experience these teacher burnouts and we have to hire substitute teachers.

 Now, our government needs to address this situation as soon as possible.
 The community of Sanirajak desperately needs a new larger school.
-Our children need a stronger educational foundation to follow their dreams and sometimes we plan big dreams at times, Mr. Speaker.
-So I look forward to seeing a new school project for the community of Sanirajak on the next capital planning pages, Mr. Speaker.
+Our children need a stronger educational foundation to follow their dreams, and sometimes we plan big dreams at times, Mr. Speaker.
+I look forward to seeing a new school project for the community of Sanirajak in the next capital planning stages, Mr. Speaker.
 Thank you.